doctea/drum2musocv/README.md

  - Make modulation sync work again
  - Route MIDI on specfic input channel to specific output channel, so can play eg Neutron through same interface
  - LEDs for indication of mode
+ - Shadow triggers with MIDI to trigger Bitbox
+   - done: basic shadow of triggers+envelopes on the default bitbox pad trigger notes, sending on channel 11

  ----

- If you use or are interested in this project then it would be great to hear from you!
+ If you use or are interested at all in this project then it would be great to hear from you!